ga-curriculum/fundamentals-of-algorithms-and-pseudocode/big-o-notation/README.md

     CALL generateSubsets(array, index + 1, current + [array[index]])
 ```

-### 8. O\(n!\) - Factorial time complexity
+### 8. O\(n!\) - Factorial complexity
-An algorithm is said to possess factorial time complexity if the runtime grows factorially, usually seen in algorithms that generate all permutations.
+An algorithm is said to possess factorial time (or space) complexity if the number of steps executed (or the amount of space consumed) grows factorially, usually seen in algorithms that generate all permutations.
 #### **Pseudocode example**: Generating all permutations of an array.
 ```plaintext
 FUNCTION generatePermutations(array, current = []):